danielinux/fidelio/README.md

 # Fidelio

+## Turn a rp2040 into a personal authentication key

 Universal 2FA using Raspberry Pi Pico (rp2040) and wolfCrypt.
 Works with any raspberry-pi pico device with only one component added (pushbutton on GPIO15).

 ### Goals and security model

-Fidelio is indicated to implement the second factor in 2FA services.
+Fidelio implements a U2F/Fido security key, generally used as second factor in 2FA services, or in some specific cases for password-less authentication.

+Associating a 2FA authentication service to a hardware key as second factor will require the user to provide the key to prove that they are still in possess of the hardware key that was initially registered.

+The holder of the key can only prove the physical presence of the key during an authentication procedure.
+This is done by connecting it via USB and pushing a button.

+Through this mechanism, the U2F/Fido2 authenticator is given a proof that the request has been processed (signed) by the same key initially registeded , so the user can be trusted as the authenticator assumes that the user is still holding the key.

 Two-factor authentication based on U2F mechanism is generally considered more secure than time-based OTP services, like mobile apps or other devices that require clock synchronization with the authenticating party.